odota/core/README.md

         * Interfaces with the Steam GC in order to return match details/account profile.
         * Accessing it without any params returns a list of the registered Steam accounts, and a hash mapping friends of those accounts to the Steam account.
         * This is used in order to determine the list of users that have added a tracker as a friend for MMR tracking.
-    * `parser`: An HTTP server that accepts a URL param `url`.
+    * `workParser`: An HTTP client that requests work from `workServer`.
+        * The server should send back a replay URL.
         * It expects a compressed replay file `.dem.bz2` at this location, which it downloads, streams through `bunzip2`, and then through the compiled parser.
-        * The parser emits a newline-delimited JSON stream of events, which is picked up and combined into a monolithic JSON object sent back to the client as the response.
+        * The parser emits a newline-delimited JSON stream of events, which is picked up and combined into a monolithic JSON object.
+        * This JSON is POSTed back to the server.
         * The schema for the current parsed_data structure can be found in `utility.getParseSchema`.
-    * `parseManager`: Processes parse requests.
+    * `workServer`: Handles clients looking for work.
-        * Runs `buildSets` prior to start to ensure it has has the retrievers and parsers to begin parsing.
+        * Runs `buildSets` prior to start to ensure it has a retrievers list.
-        * This starts a number of parse job processors based on the number of available parsers.
-        * Processing a job:
+        * Listens for work requests from `workParser`.
+When it gets one:
             * `getReplayUrl` to get the download URL for a replay.
 It selects randomly from the list of available retrievers to serve the request.
-            * Send a request to a parse worker with the url.
+            * Send the replay URL back to the client that requested it.
-            * Read the response from parse worker and save it to DB.
+            * Listen for a POST from the parse worker and save the result to DB.
     * `worker`: Takes care of background tasks.
 This is still a bit of a jack-of-all-trades since it used to process all job types before we moved some of them out to individual processes.
         * Processes incoming parse requests, using the `processApi` processor.
             * This could probably go in its own process.